mrheinen/lophiid/TEMPLATING.md

 Use the macro %%COOKIE_EXP_DATE%% as a placeholder for the cookie expiration.
 This will be rendered into a date that is based on the current time + 24 hours.

+## Generating request related strings

+The following macros are available for request related strings:

+%%REQUEST_HONEYPOT_IP%% for the IP of the honeypot that received the request.
+%%REQUEST_PORT%% for the port the request was received on.
+%%REQUEST_SOURCE_IP%% for the source IP of the request (attacker IP).
+%%REQUEST_SOURCE_PORT%% for the source port of the request.

+This is for example useful when you want reply with a response that contains a link to the honeypot that originally received the request.